a-n-t-h-o-n-y/signals-light/README.md

 This is a Signals and Slots library.
 The `Signal` class is an observer type, it can have `Slots`(functions) registered to it, and when the Signal is emitted, all registered Slots are invoked.
-It is written in C++17.
+It is written in C++17 and is header only.

 Slots can track the lifetime of particular objects and they will disable themselves when one of the tracked objects is destroyed.
 This is useful if the